Luke Shuey: Personal life

 In February 2009, Shuey's younger sister Melanie was struck and killed by a motorcycle while walking.
-He was given indefinite leave from football after her death, and stayed in Melbourne for six weeks before returning to Perth.
+He was given indefinite leave from football after her death and stayed in Melbourne for six weeks before returning to Perth.

 Shuey and his wife Dani Orlando have two children.

+Patrick Skene also reports that Luke Shuey has Chinese ancestry.
+He is a descendant of Ah Shuey, who came to Australia in 1862.